frame-lang/frame-docs/intermediate_frame/return.rst

     ##

-By default, unhandled calls to just the interface method will return the default value for the type depending on the language.
-However Frame also provides a means to initialize a default return value:
+By default, unhandled calls to the interface method will return the default value for the type depending on the language (null, None, 0 etc).
+However Frame also provides a means to override the default language value and initialize a default return value:

 .. code-block::